 To know which ink to dive into, you first need to understand the properties and behavior of each type, plus knowing what style you ultimate want to achieve.

 What is it: To put it simply, this ink type meshes with the t-shirt that results in a super soft feel once the ink is cured (evaporated).

 Water-based colors tend to blend with the color of the t-shirt (unless you print a white base) and will last quite a long time.
 I’ve had prints last longer than the actual garment itself.

 When to use: Water based inks are great if you want to compete in the high street fashion scene.
-Hipsters and tech junkies alike will love the smooth and ‘worn-out’ look that has flooded retail stores in the past decade.
-Notable brands:
+The current trends are leaning towards the smooth-to-touch and the ‘worn-out’ and ‘aged’ look that has flooded retail stores in the past decade.

-When to use: If you’re planning to play in the sports apparel market.
 As a billion dollar industry, having a successful sports apparel line can translate into a very lucrative venture.
-Also, if you work with this ink type you will do well with customers from bowling leagues, golf clubs or PTA Weekend Meet.
+Also, if you work with this ink type you will do well with customers from bowling leagues, golf clubs or PTA Weekend Meets.

 When to use: As with water-based inks, you will do well in the fashion scene with discharge printing.
 The return of ‘retro’ designs and over-sized prints are currently trending on college campuses throughout the world and I don’t see it vanishing soon.

 Garment Type: Only 100% cotton and tri-blend material will work with discharge.
 When discharging on tri-blend, it will ‘heather-ize’ your print like below so be aware of that.